Jasper Productivity Solutions

 Using Software for Effective Contact Management

-Contact management software does more than automatically alphabetize your entries by contact name and company name.
-It also provides almost unlimited room to type notes on each contact.
-You can record when you last talked to them and about what.
-It can also save a record of e-mails you sent to or received from them.
-Used fully, contact management software (also known as CRM software) keeps a record of all your dealings with each person.
-This does more than supplement a faulty memory.
+Keeping these notes does more than supplement a faulty memory.
 It permits you to slice and dice your data in a variety of ways.
-You could search for all referrals who were sent by a certain person, all the prospects who phoned you in July, all clients in a certain zip code, all clients who spent over a certain dollar amount, etc. It's contact management on steriods!
+You could search for all referrals who were sent by a certain person, all the prospects who phoned you in July, all clients in a certain zip code, all clients who spent over a certain dollar amount, etc. Try doing that with a stack of business cards!

 Should You Buy a Card Scanner?

 If you have a great many cards, you may not want to type them all into your software.
-There are small, inexpensive scanners made specifically for business cards that capture all the text information on the business card (name, company name address, phone, fax, and e-mail address) and feed it directly into your contact management program.
-This could save a lot of time if you collect tons of cards, for example if you attend trade shows and plan to follow up by doing a big mailing.
-But I've heard mixed reports about the accuracy of the card scanners.
-They are often thrown off by graphics, unusual fonts, speckled paper, and so on.
-It can take time to get the hang of it.
-Card scanners probably aren't worth the bother if you only have a small number of business cards.
+There are small scanners made specifically for business cards that capture all the text information on the business card (name, company name address, phone, fax, and e-mail address) and feed it directly into your contact management program.
+Many are designed specifically for a particular program (iPhone*, Outlook*, etc.) This could save a lot of time if you collect tons of cards, for example if you attend trade shows and plan to follow up by doing a big mailing.
+But they can be thrown off by graphics, unusual fonts, or speckled card stock, so you'll need to proofread after inputting.

 *The usual disclaimers apply.
 My mentioning these products is not a guarantee of any sort.
 Obviously, you should not change anything until you've completely backed up your files.
 You already do that, right?